samepage-network/samepage.network/public/blogs/launching_the_samepage_partner_program.md

 ## Who should partner with us

 We are looking for initial partners that currently:
-- Run an agency or small business
+- Run an agency or small business (team size: 3-50)
-- Manages the team on a suite of different workspace apps
+- Manages the team on at least one of the referenced workspace apps
 - Wastes 10+ hours/month on manual effort across apps

 If you're not sure about whether or not we should work together and would like to learn more, please book a call with us on our [calendar](https://cal.com/samepage/meeting).